wikkeuh/New-Delight-Engineering/site/content/_index.md

 image: img/gears-1236578_1920.jpg
 blurb:
   heading: Our passion
-  text: >-
-    We love to **create** things.\

-    Explore **possibilities** using components and tools at hand.

-    But always come to a workable **solution** in terms of technical feasibility timing and budget.
   body: We love to create things.
 Explore possibilities using components and tools
     at hand.
 But always come to a workable solution in terms of technical feasibility timing and budget.
 logos:
-  image1: img/clear_xenics_logo_transparent.png
-  image2: img/download.png
-  image3: img/cypress-logo_tcm23-3179284.png
   logo1: img/clear_xenics_logo_transparent.png
   logo2: img/cypress-logo_tcm23-3179284.png
   logo3: img/download.png